brannondorsey/dns-rebind-toolkit/README.md

 - An HTML file containing an instance of `DNSRebindAttack` (e.g. `launcher.html`)
 - An HTML file containing the attack payload (e.g. `payload.html`).
 This file is embedded into `launcher.html` by `DNSRebindAttack` for each IP address being targetted.
-- A DNS Rebind Toolkit server (`server.js`) to deliver the the above files and exfiltrate data if need be.
+- A DNS Rebinding Toolkit server (`server.js`) to deliver the the above files and exfiltrate data if need be.

 ### `launcher.html`